Exploration noise for learning linear-quadratic mean field games: Introduction

-converges to the solution of the mean field game with $\varepsilon>0$ as common noise, when the number $n$ of iterations tends to $\infty$ and $p$ also tends to $\infty$.
-(This also requires to force ${\boldsymbol h}^n$ to be constant on any subdivision of the mesh, but we feel more appropriate not to detail all the ingredients here.
-We refer the reader to Subsection \ref{subse:2.2} for a complete description.)
+converges, when the number $n$ of iterations tends to $\infty$, to the solution of the discrete-time version, with $T/p$ as step size, of the mean field game with $\varepsilon {\boldsymbol W}^p$ as common noise.
+Implicitly, this requires to force ${\boldsymbol \alpha}$ and ${\boldsymbol h}^n$ to be constant on any subdivision of the mesh, but we feel more appropriate not to detail all the ingredients here.
+We refer the reader to Subsection \ref{subse:2.2} for a complete description.
 Importantly, the state dynamics over which the return ${\mathcal R}^p$ is computed write

-In this approach, the control after randomization is thus given by ${\boldsymbol \alpha} + \varepsilon \dot{\boldsymbol W}^{p,{\boldsymbol h}^n}$, which clarifies the meaning of the common randomization in Figure \ref{fig:2}.
-In the end, this fits well the concept of exploration, as stated by Sutton and Barto \cite[Chapter 1, p.
+In this approach, the control after randomization is thus given by $\varpi {\boldsymbol \alpha} + \varepsilon \dot{\boldsymbol W}^{p,\varpi {\boldsymbol h}^n/\varepsilon}$, which clarifies the meaning of the common randomization in Figure \ref{fig:2}.
+In the end, this fits well the concept of exploration, as stated by Sutton and Barto \cite[chapter 1, p.
 1]{SuttonBarto}: `\textit{The learner is not told which actions to take, but instead must discover which actions yield the most reward by trying them}'.
-Last but not least, the algorithm runs from the sole observations of the returns of the black-box, and in particular without any further detailed of the cost coefficients $f$, $g$, $Q$ and $R$, provided we use a reinforcement learning method to solve the black-box.
+Noticeably, our form of randomization \eqref{eq:state:dynamcis:Rp} can be restricted to controls in semi-feedback form, meaning that the instantaneous control in \eqref{eq:mn+1:conditional:state} can be chosen as the image of the current state of ${\boldsymbol X}^{n+1}$ by a time-space random function adapted to the filtration generated by ${\boldsymbol W}$.
+In particular, thinking of the mean field game as a game with infinitely many agents, all of them are then understood to play (at each iteration of the fictitious play) the same random semi-feedback function.
+This makes a subtle difference with standard exploration methods for multi-agent reinforcement learning in which the random control of each agent carries its own noise.
+Last but not least, it must be noticed that the algorithm runs from the sole observations of the returns of the black-box, and in particular without any further detailed of the cost coefficients $f$, $g$, $Q$ and $R$, provided we use a reinforcement learning method to solve the black-box.